annatramposch/Final-Project/README.md

 This is Anna Tramposch's Final Project for Epi 590R - R Bootcamp Class

 # Instructions
-Run script.R and then render document.qmd”)
+Run script.R and then render AnnaTramposch_FinalProject.qmd”)

 # Packages Used
   library(tidyverse)